 WHY SHOULD I MODERNIZE?

 There are a number of reasons to perform elevator modernization.
-The most common is the age of infrastructure.
+The most common is the age of infrastructure, as was the case for Rio Grande Regional Hospital in McAllen, Texas.
 Not only are many facilities operating with extremely old equipment, but those that aren’t have components that aren’t operating efficiently due to technological advancement or simply the lack of proper maintenance.
 In addition, elevator doors are the number one cause of elevator failure.
 The constant movement of the elevator car causes a significant amount of wear on the doors and operating with extremely worn or outdated equipment can not only lead to increased service calls and downtime, but it can also affect the safety of riders.

 Pressurization is another issue that can impact elevator operation and even code compliance.
 Elevator shafts naturally contribute to stack effect as open space for air to travel through.
 The elevator car then acts as a giant piston, forcing air in and out of the shaft as it moves up and down throughout the floors.
 Many components, such as exhaust air systems and doors, help to mitigate these issues, but areas with extreme temperature variances often require a more hands-on approach.
 Pressurization can also contribute to the car’s ability to level-off at arrival.
 Code requires a variance no greater than 1/4 inch for the safety of passengers entering and exiting the car.
 During extreme weather or due to consistent pressurization issues, cars can start to miss the mark for safe boarding.

 Our team is helping clients across the country implement elevator modernization because we bring a new level of expertise to the field.
-We not only understand elevators, but we also know the building systems that interact with them and affect the rest of the facility; which means we offer holistic solutions that solve problems rather than create new ones.
+We not only understand elevators and conveyance systems, but we also know the building systems that interact with them and affect the rest of the facility; which means we offer holistic solutions that solve problems rather than create new ones.
 It’s what we do every day.

 When we implement an elevator modernization project, we’re also thinking about the future.
 That’s why we work with facility staff to create a checklist to efficiently handle routine maintenance and ultimately help reduce monthly service costs.
 If you need help understanding the current status of your elevator or have question regarding a modernization at your facility, contact us here.
 Our building-life-focused, turnkey process can help reduce your headaches in managing your elevator and give you peace of mind about this critical system in your facility.